Skip to content

 If you have a restore point from before the error appeared, System Restore rolls back Windows to that working state.

-We tested this on a PC that started showing the error after a failed Windows update.
-Restoring to a point 2 days earlier fixed the boot issue.
+When the error starts after a failed Windows update, restoring to a point from before the update usually fixes the boot issue.
 Note that system restore can take varying amounts of time depending on your system configuration.

 #Fix 5: Run SFC and DISM Offline